Paid traffic is a great option for affiliate marketers looking to grow their business quickly and make commissions at scale.

 The main downside with paid traffic sources, of course, is that you ONLY get traffic when you’re willing to pay for it!

-How to Think About Paid Traffic as a Business Owner
+How to Think About Paid Traffic

 A lot of our newer affiliate clients approach their entire online business with one question in mind: “How do I pay a platform like Facebook to give me money back?”

 This sounds pretty straightforward, but the truth is, a paid ads platform is just a traffic channel – it’s NOT a business model!
-Algorithms change, and so do offers, but a loyal audience will endure.
+Algorithms change, and so do affiliate offers, but a loyal audience will endure.

 That means building an affiliate marketing email list for repeat business, growing a branded organic presence, and tracking both customer lifetime value (LTV) and average order value (AOV) across offers.